Some of the best things either of us have done started with a simple question: “what if we…?”

 We plan to continue Epic Table, just moving it a bit east (13000km or 8200miles).
 If you are at all interested in hosting Epic table here in Kansas City please reach out.

 We’re really excited to keep sharing this journey with you!

-We are going to be staying in Cox’s Bazar:
+We are staying in Cox’s Bazar:

 If you have any desire to travel somewhere unusual in the next year please consider visiting us.

 This is a volunteer thing we’re doing so we’re funding ourselves.
 If you feel like contributing please donate at our GoFundMe or with no fees on with square cash ($RickyCatto).
 We will use the donations for flights, vaccinations, accommodation, insurance and to continue Epic Table.
 Also, if you know of reliable ways to make money online please let us know.
-If you have some work I can do for you before we leave in July please also reach out.

 The Rohingya refugee crisis is worth reading about.
 BBC describes them as the most “the worlds most unwanted people” and the UN says that the genocide they have faced is “textbook ethnic cleansing”.
 The camp we will be volunteering in is the biggest refugee camp in the world by 3 times and has the highest population density of any area on earth.
 1.3 million people living in tarp tents with no place to call home while dealing with brutal trauma.